zhudotexe/kani/docs/kani.rst

 These are `pydantic <https://docs.pydantic.dev/latest/usage/serialization/>`_ models, which you can save and load using ``ChatMessage.model_dump()`` and ``ChatMessage.model_validate()``.

 You could, for example, save the chat state to a database and load it when necessary.
-A common pattern is also to save only the ``chat_history`` and use ``always_include_messages`` as an application-specific prompt.
+A common pattern is to save only the ``chat_history`` and use ``always_include_messages`` as an application-specific prompt.

 Next Steps